-SIGUR ROS- Route One
+SIGUR ROS- ‘Route One’

 Two years ago the members of Sigur Ros hired a van and drove a 24-hour circuit of Iceland’s largest ring road, streaming the whole thing on YouTube while a pioneering piece of software used the component parts of one of their new songs to create a living, breathing, unique soundtrack.
 Now, if that sentence alone doesn’t pique your interest in ‘Route One’, perhaps the music here, the condensed version of that epic recording, will.
-There are eight tracks over 40 minutes but really it’s one hypnotic, ever-shapeshifting piece.
-There are ebbing, flowing synths, bubbling keys, rushes of static and steam, and even alien, no, computerised vocals.
-With no hint of rock, only post-, it won’t be for everyone but this is no gimmick, it’s some of the most affecting music Sigur Ros have ever made.
+There are eight tracks over 40 minutes but really it’s one hypnotic, shapeshifting piece.
+There are ebbing, flowing synths, bubbling keys, rushes of static and steam, and even alien, no, robot vocals.
+With no hint of rock, only post-, it won’t be for everyone, but this is no gimmick, it’s some of the most affecting music Sigur Ros have ever made.
 And, what with this and 65daysofstatic using a similar process to create the soundtrack to No Man’s Sky, maybe they’ve found a new way of making it too.